ISO Logo

 1947 – today

 The organization’s emblem is depicted on a square red background.
 The choice of a shape with equal sides emphasizes equal requirements for all members.
 The square also represents precision and harmony.
-The standards of the organization are well thought out and fully comply with logic and common sense.
+The organization’s standards are well thought out and fully consistent with logic and common sense.

-In the center, the parallels and meridians of the Earth are drawn in white lines.
+In the center, the Earth’s parallels and meridians are drawn as white lines.
 This design indicates that the organization:

 The name of the movement is written in large white letters in the center of the globe.
-Interestingly, although the abbreviation ISO corresponds to the English name “The International Organization for Standardization,” it comes from the Greek word “isos” (equal).
-The name implies the idea of uniform requirements for all.
+Interestingly, although the abbreviation ISO stands for “The International Organization for Standardization,” it comes from the Greek word “isos” (equal).
+The name implies uniform requirements for all.

-Bold, large letters with serifs are the central component of the logo.
-They emphasize the importance of the standards for the inhabitants of the Earth.
+Bold, large, serifed letters are the central component of the logo.
+They emphasize the importance of the standards for Earth’s inhabitants.
 Developments are aimed at reducing harmful emissions, optimally using raw materials to preserve the planet’s resources, and creating products that are safe for health.

 Font and Colors

-Since 2018, the emblem of The International Organization for Standardization has been red-white color (previously, the emblem was blue-white).
+Since 2018, the International Organization for Standardization’s emblem has been red and white (previously, it was blue and white).

 The font is reminiscent of Sancoale Slab Ext Black; the serifs blend seamlessly into the letters, symbolizing unity.